-The MSE distortion achieved by the UQ-UC CSI feedback transmission scheme is optimal when the downlink is iid Rayleigh and the uplink is AWGN, and further, the uplink and the downlink are also mutually independent with perfect channel estimation of $h{dl}$ and $h{ul}$ .
-In reality, there may the following situations that arise in wireless systems: (1) temporal correlations in the downlink channel, (2) temporal correlations in the uplink channel, and (3) correlations between the uplink and the downlink channels.
+The MSE distortion achieved by the UQ-UC CSI feedback transmission scheme is optimal when the downlink is iid Rayleigh and the uplink is AWGN, and further, the uplink and the downlink are also mutually independent with perfect channel estimation of h{dl} and h{ul} .
+In reality, there may the following situations that arise in wireless systems: (1) temporal correlations in the downlink channel, (2) temporal correlations in the downlink channel, (2) temporal correlations in the uplink channels (as is in TDD systems).
 In each of these cases, it is of interest to quantify the MSE distortion achieved by the UQ-UC CSI feedback.
 Since, an exact analysis is not readily tractable, we propose to quantify such performance through upper and lower bounds in each of the above scenarios.

-4.1 Performance Bounds
+A. Performance Bounds

 Let us assume that the uplink and downlink channel states are independent (which is typical in FDD wireless systems).
 Both the uplink and downlink channels are varying in time and are assumed to be ergodic.
-If the scheme shown in Figure 1 and 2 is now applied on the CSI feedback channel, using the result in (14), it follows that the MSE is
+If the scheme shown in Figure 1 is now applied on the CSI feedback channel, using the result in (13), it follows that the MSE is